DevOluwapelumi/Data-Structure-and-Algorithms/README.md

 Data Structures:
 Data structures are ways of organizing and storing data in a computer's memory or storage.
 They play a crucial role in managing and accessing data efficiently.
 Some common data structures include:

-Arrays: A collection of elements, each identified by an index or a key.
+Arrays: A collection of elements identified by an index or a key.
 Linked Lists: A linear collection of nodes, where each node points to the next node.
 Stacks: A collection of elements with two main operations: push (add) and pop (remove).
 Queues: A collection of elements with two main operations: enqueue (add) and dequeue (remove).
 Trees: Hierarchical structures with nodes connected by edges, including binary trees, AVL trees, and more.
 Graphs: A collection of nodes (vertices) connected by edges, representing relationships between entities.

 Algorithms: